10 May Fat Is the New Sexy: Don’t Let the Myths Scare You off Keto

-I’m a coach on the ketogenic diet, which is high in fat.
-The biggest concern that I hear from people interested in trying the keto approach is that the increased fat consumption will ruin their health.
+I’m a coach on the keto diet, which is high in fat.
+The greatest concern about keto that I encounter is fear that a high fat consumption ruins health.

 The result of a few decades of sugar industry propaganda has led us to where we are now: a worldwide obesity epidemic.

-I’m not a pro when it comes to science.
+I’m not a master scientist.
 But intuitively, I find it strange that nature would give us delicious fats (like avocados, coconut oil, and eggs) to punish us with heart attacks.
-Processed foods, sugar and carbs manufactured by food companies, on the other hand – I’m not so convinced.
+Processed foods, sugar, and carbs manufactured by food companies, on the other hand – I’m not so convinced.

 I’ve got my personal fat scare experience to share.
 Years ago, I was on a “standard” diet high in carbs.
 The carb content was especially high for me since I couldn’t control myself once I started eating them.
 It had a terrible impact on my body: acne, bloatedness, diarrhea.